Big Fish: Plot

-Shortly after, Edward is conscripted into the army and fights in the Korean War.
-He parachutes into the middle of a North Korean military show, steals important documents, and persuades the twins Ping and Jing (Note: During flashback scenes, Edward describes Ping and Jing as "Siamese twins".
+In more flashbacks, Edward is conscripted into the army and fights in the Korean War.
+He parachutes into the middle of a North Korean military show, steals important documents, and persuades the conjoined twins Ping and Jing (Note: During flashback scenes, Edward describes Ping and Jing as "Siamese twins".
 In these scenes they are depicted as conjoined twins, a reference to the real-life Thai conjoined twin performers Chang and Eng Bunker.
 In the funeral scene at the film's conclusion, Ping and Jing are depicted as twins who are not conjoined.) to help him escape in exchange for making them celebrities.
 Upon returning home, Edward becomes a traveling salesman.

 In the present, Will investigates the truth behind his father's tales.
 He meets an older Jenny, who explains that Edward rescued Spectre from bankruptcy and rebuilt it with help from his circus friends.
 Jenny reveals that although she loved Edward, he remained loyal to Sandra.

 Edward has a stroke and Will visits him at the hospital.
 Unable to speak much, he asks Will to narrate how his life ends.
 Will tells his father a fantastical tale of their daring escape from the hospital.
-They travel to a lake, where everyone from Edward's past is there to see him off.
+They arrive at the banks of a lake, where everyone from Edward's stories has gathered to see him off.
 Will carries his father into the river, where he transforms into a giant catfish and swims away.
 Satisfied by Will's story, Edward dies peacefully.
-At the funeral, Will and Joséphine are surprised to see all the people from Edward's stories, although he exaggerated them for the telling: Ping and Jing are identical twins but not conjoined, Karl does have gigantism but isn't twenty feet tall.
+At the funeral, Will and Joséphine are surprised to see all the people from Edward's stories, although they appear less fantastical.
 Later, Will passes on Edward's stories to his sons.